 #5 Permits and Licenses

-Special permits are required for vendors.
+Special permits and licenses are required for ice cream trucks.
 There are many vendor-related matters and permit costs depending on the location.

 Often the fee required is around $1,800 but it can fluctuate greatly depending on the city.

 Inventory costs are really important.
 These are not just the stocked flavors, but also cups, utensils, scoop, and cones.
 Daily inventory management is really important.
 It is crucial because, without a daily inventory, you’ll be running up costs.